-Attorney Dwight Brannon of the Brannon Law Firm, and Attorney Michael Wright of Wright & Schulte LLC have filed a complaint in Federal Court against the Montgomery County Sheriff’s office, Sgt.
+Dayton Personal Injury Lawyer, Dwight Brannon of The Brannon Law Firm, and Attorney Michael Wright of Wright & Schulte LLC have filed a complaint in Federal Court against the Montgomery County Sheriff’s office, Sgt.
 Kim Delong of the Trotwood Police Department and others for horrible mistreatment of Jeffrey Day on the date of November 26, 2015.
 On that date, Mr. Day was involved in a motor vehicle accident which left him with a fractured pelvis, which is a serious medical injury requiring immediate emergency medical attention.
 Despite this pressing medical injury and despite the fact that Mr. Day was in extreme pain, the officers responding to the accident offered no proper medical help to Mr. Day.
 Instead, the officers wrongfully and maliciously arrested Mr. Day, taking him to the Montgomery County Jail, where he was kept for five days without any medical treatment On his arrival at the jail, Mr. Day was forced to walk into the jail with a fractured pelvis and was not even provided a wheelchair for several hours.
 He was then seen by an EMT and complained that he was unable to place weight on his right leg and was in severe pain.
 He was then placed in a psychiatric cell and provided a lower bunk.
 The day after his arrest, Mr. Day sent a request asking to see medical because he was in severe pain.
 That request was never honored. he various law enforcement officials completely disregarded Mr. Day’s constant pain and his obvious need for any medical treatment.
 When Mr. Day was finally released from the Montgomery County Jail, he immediately proceeded to the hospital, where he was diagnosed with a fractured pelvis and underwent surgery to repair the fracture that very day

 This behavior on the part of the Trotwood Police Officers and the law enforcement and medical officials at the Montgomery County Jail is particularly alarming for two reasons.